chhuang-one/sqxclib/doc/SqType.md

 	SqTypeParseFunc   parse;       // parse Sqxc(SQL/JSON) data to instance SqTypeWriteFunc   write;       // write instance data to Sqxc(SQL/JSON)

-	// In C++, you must use typeid(TypeName).name() to assign "name"
+	// In C++, you must use typeid(TypeName).name() to generate type name,
 	// or use macro SQ_GET_TYPE_NAME()
 	char          *name;

-	// SqType.entry is array of SqEntry pointer if current SqType is for C struct type.
+	// SqType::entry is array of SqEntry pointer if current SqType is for C struct type.
-	// SqType.entry isn't freed if SqType.n_entry == -1
+	// SqType::entry isn't freed if SqType::n_entry == -1
-	SqEntry      **entry;          // SqPtrArray.data
+	SqEntry      **entry;          // SqPtrArray::data
-	int            n_entry;        // SqPtrArray.length
+	int            n_entry;        // SqPtrArray::length
 	// *** About above 2 fields:
 	// 1.
 They are expanded by macro SQ_PTR_ARRAY_MEMBERS(SqEntry*, entry, n_entry)
 	// 2.
 They can NOT change data type and order.

-	// SqType.bit_field has SQB_TYPE_DYNAMIC if SqType is dynamic and freeable.
+	// SqType::bit_field has SQB_TYPE_DYNAMIC if SqType is dynamic and freeable.
-	// SqType.bit_field has SQB_TYPE_SORTED  if SqType.entry is sorted.
+	// SqType::bit_field has SQB_TYPE_SORTED  if SqType::entry is sorted.
 	unsigned int   bit_field;

+	// SqType::on_destroy() is called when program releases SqType.
-	// This for derived or custom SqType.
+	// This is mainly used for deriving or customizing SqType.
-	// Instance of SqType will be passed to SqType.on_destroy SqDestroyFunc  on_destroy;     // destroy notifier for SqType.
+	// Instance of SqType will be passed to SqType::on_destroy() SqDestroyFunc  on_destroy;     // destroy notifier for SqType.
 It can be NULL.
 };
 ```